r7kamura/textlintabro/README.md

 ### Build for development

-Starts a process that detects changes and continuously builds.
+Starts a process that continuously builds a development bundle into `./dist` directory.

 ```bash
 npm run dev